hall-polymers/pppmd/README.md

-# p<sup>3</sup>md2
+# This is the p<sup>3</sup>md2 development branch
-Private copy of pppmd2 - a package focused on post-processing of MD polymer simulations.
+Development copy of pppmd2 - a package focused on post-processing of MD polymer simulations.
 Originated in Hall research group at OSU.

 # Initial release of PPPMD2 (v0.1.0)
 **Post-Processing Polymer Molecular Dynamics**: Suite of tools to do post-processing calculations relevant to polymers.